rcjj98/tp/docs/UserGuide.md

 Format: `add [i] INDEX d/DATE t/TIME` <br><br>

 * `INDEX` refers to the numerical position of the **applicant in the applicant list**. `INDEX` **must** be a positive integer 1, 2, 3, …​<br><br>
+* `TIME` refers to the start time of the interview.
+Duration of each interview is not fixed so a minute time gap between interviews is also allowed.
 * Duplicate interviews **cannot** be added.
 Interviews are considered to be duplicates if they share the **same date AND time**. e.g. `add [i] 1 d/2021-06-25 t/17:30` and `add [i] 2 d/2021-06-25 t/17:30` are adding duplicate interviews.